 - 10.1 Definition: Harassment may be defined as any hostile or offensive act or expression by a person against another person who interferes with the peace and security of that person, makes them fear for their safety, or reduces their quality of life. - 10.2 Implicit in our ethos as an Academy is the fact that we believe we are all equal regardless of ethnicity, culture, gender, sexual orientation, disability or religion.
-The ethos of the Academy therefore fosters the spirit of regard and respect for each other and for all.
+We are an actively anti-racist academy.
+The ethos of the Academy therefore fosters the spirit of regard and respect for each other and for all members of the community to feel valued and respected.
 As an educational establishment we also recognise that learning and growth can only take place when students and staff have the self-confidence, well-being and security that comes from being fully valued and respected and from experiencing equality of opportunity.
-Harassment has no place in our community and will not be tolerated. - 10.3 Harassment may present itself in the following ways: - Physical assault because of ethnicity, culture, gender, sexual orientation, disability or religion; - Derogatory name-calling, insults and jokes; - Offensive graffiti; - Provocative behaviour such as the wearing of racist badges or insignia; - Bringing offensive materials such as leaflets, comics, magazines into the Academy; - Verbal abuse and threats; - Incitement of others to behave in an offensive way; - Attempts to recruit other students to certain organisations and groups; - Ridicule of an individual for cultural differences, e.g. food, music, dress, etc.; - Refusal to co-operate with other student because of ethnicity, culture, gender, sexual orientation, disability or religion. - 10.4 Sexual harassment specifically may present itself in the following ways: - Unwanted physical contact of any kind; - Offensive comments of a sexual nature; - Coercive, controlling behaviour; - Unwanted pressure e.g. for a date; - Cat calling; - Unwanted attention; - Spreading rumours of a sexual nature; - Inappropriate facial expressions;
+Harassment has no place in our community and will not be tolerated.